Praba-Git/Flask/UWDI/README.md

 will use MongoDb database to store weather events captured from all 51 states in the United States.
-The web application is built based on the popular Model-View-Controller (MVC) architecture using Flask - a widely adopted Python framework, Bootstrap, AJAX, ChartJs and MongoDB.
+The web application is built based on the popular Model-View-Controller (MVC) architecture using Flask - a widely adopted Python framework using Bootstrap templates to render Html content,Chart.js for data visualization and MongoDB for data storage.

 ### Features: